pozil/sf-docs-to-s3/README.md

 ## About

 This project is an integration between a Salesforce Org, Salesforce Functions and Amazon S3.

+The project is complementary with this node app that [allows Salesforce users to download Amazon S3 documents](https://github.com/pozil/sf-docs-from-s3).

 The goal of the integration is to export documents from Salesforce to S3 to reduce file storage consumption on the Salesforce side.

 Thanks to Functions, we transfer documents to S3 with the following scenario: